Career Timeline of Taylor Swift: Major Achievements and Milestones

 2019: Support for LGBTQ Rights

-2019: Appearance in Cats Movie
+2019: Role in Cats Film Adaptation

 Loading Video...

-In 2019, Taylor Swift released the eclectic pop album Lover.
+In 2019, Taylor Swift released the eclectic pop album 'Lover'.

 In 2019, Taylor Swift signed a multi-year deal with Capital One and launched a clothing line with Stella McCartney.

-2019: Global Recording Artist of the Year (2019)
+2019: Global Recording Artist of the Year

 February 2020: Global Publishing Deal with Universal Music Publishing Group

-November 2020: Beginning Re-Recording of Back Catalog
+November 2020: Beginning of Re-recording Back Catalog

-2020: Donation to Tennessee Tornado Relief
+2020: Donation for Tennessee Tornado Relief

 In 2020, Taylor Swift donated $1 million for Tennessee tornado relief.